projectatomic/atomic-site/source/blog/2014-04-15-announcing-project-atomic.md

 As most folks know, Red Hat has [already been working hard on Docker support](http://developerblog.redhat.com/2013/11/26/rhel6-5-ga/) in Red Hat Enterprise Linux.
 Today we're taking the wraps off a new operating system concept for running Docker containers called [Project Atomic](http://www.projectatomic.io/).
 This concept, known as an Atomic Host, will provide users with a familiar host environment for Docker containers that allows atomic updates to the host OS as well as containerized applications.

 The [CentOS Project](http://centos.org), [Fedora Project](http://fedoraproject.org), and [Red Hat](http://redhat.com/) will be taking the technologies developed under Project Atomic to deliver Atomic Hosts for running containerized applications.
-[Red Hat Enterprise Linux Atomic Host](FIXME) and the Fedora Project's [Atomic Initiative](http://rpm-ostree.cloud.fedoraproject.org/#/) have evaluation builds available today, with CentOS images coming soon.
+The Fedora Project's [Atomic Initiative](http://rpm-ostree.cloud.fedoraproject.org/#/) has evaluation builds available today, with CentOS images coming soon.

 ## The Elements of Atomic